The information on this page is intended for new students. If you are a current student, see Immigration: Updating study permits and visas.

 If you have been refused a study permit by the Canadian embassy or are unable to attend UFV for medical reasons, you can do one of the following:

-• Transfer your fees to the next available semester.
+- Defer your admission and transfer your fees to the next available semester.

 If you choose not to come for other reasons, you may be eligible for a partial refund if you make your request before classes start.